Thebuilderekes/grocery-app/README.md

 4. The groceryList variable is assigned the values of the snapshot object using Object.values().
 5. The groceryList is logged to the console using console.log()

-## challenges that I faced and solution

-I ran into an issue trying to get firebase URL to work with using the import keyword and I had error with ESM and identifying my file as a module.
-The solution was to attach `type = "module"` to the script tags.